 Table of Contents

-- The markup of a set of two genes.
+- The markup of a set of two alleles for one gene.
 For example “B” and “b” where each letter represents a given allele for a gene.
 A capital letter indicates a dominant allele while a lowercase represents a recessive allele.

 - The physical presentation of the genotype.
 For example, for eye color, one may write the dominant allele for brown eyes as “B” and the recessive allele for blue eyes as “b”.
 In this scenario, the genotype for a heterozygote would be written as “Bb,” while the phenotype would be “brown”.